AdobeDocs/developers-animatesdk-docs/C-Level_Extensibility/Integrating_C_functions.md

 ### Sample DLL implementation

 This section illustrates how to build a simple DLL implementation.
-If you want to see how the process works without actually building the DLL yourself, you can install the sample DLL files that are provided in the Samples.zip file; the files are located in the ExtendingFlash/dllSampleComputeSum folder.
-(For information on downloading the Samples.zip file, see ["Sample implementations"](#sample-dll-implementation) Extract the sample files from the dllSampleComputeSum.dmg or dllSampleComputeSum.zip file, and then do the following:
+If you want to see how the process works without actually building the DLL yourself, you can install the sample DLL files that are provided in the Samples.zip file; the files are located in the ExtendingAnimate/dllSampleComputeSum folder.
+(For information on downloading the Samples.zip file, see ["Sample implementations"](../Introduction/Sample_implementations.md) Extract the sample files from the dllSampleComputeSum.dmg or dllSampleComputeSum.zip file, and then do the following:

--   Store the Sample.jsfl file in the Configuration/Commands directory (see ["Saving JSFL files"](../Introduction/Working_with_the_JavaScript_API.md).
+-   Store the Sample.jsfl file in the Configuration/Commands directory (see ["Saving JSFL files"](../Introduction/Working_with_the_JavaScript_API.md)).

 -   Store the Sample.dll file in the Configuration/External Libraries directory (see ["Integrating C functions"](#integrating-c-functions)).

--   In the Flash authoring environment, select Commands >Sample.
+-   In the Animate authoring environment, select Commands >Sample.
 The trace statement in the JSFL file sends the results of the function defined in Sample.dll to the Output panel.

 The rest of this section discusses the development of the sample.
 In this case, the DLL contains only one function, which adds two numbers.
 The C code is shown in the following example: